 First, don’t ignore the problem.
-Google can remove you from the search engine rankings if the problem isn’t solved, you’ll lose traffic when visitors see the malicious page warning, and your website hosting company may even take down your site.
+Google can remove you from the search engine rankings if the problem isn’t solved, you’ll lose search traffic when visitors see the malicious page warning, and your website hosting company may even take down your site.

-You need to find out if the flag is for spam or for malicious content.
+Before you can run further analysis, you need to find out if the flag is for spam or for malicious content.

 Spoofing of your domain to send Unsolicited Commercial Email (UCE).
 It is a relatively simple matter to disguise the headers in an email and for a spammer to send out junk email making it appear as though it came from your servers.
 Increase security on your email servers or seek support from your hosting company if you have become a victim of this practice.